COMMERCIAL INSURANCE TERMS

-If you miss a premium payment, your insurer may give you a set amount of time (the grace period) to catch up before the policy is canceled.
+If you miss a premium payment, your insurer may give you a set time (the grace period) to catch up before the policy is canceled.

-When your insurance policy has a gap in coverage, typically caused by a policyholder failing to pay the premiums to maintain the policy.
+When your insurance policy has a coverage gap, typically caused by a policyholder failing to pay the premiums to maintain the policy.